Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 SUMMARY: Using Lasso, most of the coefficients are being shrunk to zero when Log lambda is between 3 to 25.

-1. Find the optimal for ridge and Lasso regression using the cv.glmnet function.
+B.  Find the optimal for ridge and Lasso regression using the cv.glmnet
+    function.
 Also show plots of the cross-validation results for both methods.
 Discuss.